d12frosted/elpa-mirror/gnu/consult-readme.txt

   │ 	 ("M-s l" . consult-line)                  ;; needed by consult-line to detect isearch │ 	 ("M-s L" . consult-line-multi))           ;; needed by consult-line to detect isearch │
   │   ;; Enable automatic preview at point in the *Completions* buffer.
-  │   ;; This is relevant when you use the default completion UI, │   ;; and not necessary for Vertico, Selectrum, etc.
+This is │   ;; relevant when you use the default completion UI.
+You may want to also │   ;; enable `consult-preview-at-point-mode` in Embark Collect buffers.
   │   :hook (completion-list-mode . consult-preview-at-point-mode)
   │
   │   ;; The :init configuration is always executed (Not lazy)